SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 * Private access is used to hide the implementation details of a specific piece of functionality.

-Effectively, public access is the “most visible” access level and private access is the “least visible” (or most restrictive) access level.
+Effectively, public access is the “highest” access level and private access is the “lowest” (or most restrictive) access level.
 You are free to choose the most appropriate access level to use for different parts of your code.